How to Grow and Care for Spadeleaf Philodendron (Philodendron domesticum) Indoors

 Watering

-Water Spadeleaf Philodendron thoroughly during the growing season while allowing the top 2-3 in. of soil to dry out between waterings to keep it moderately moist.
+Water Spadeleaf Philodendron thoroughly during the growing season while allowing the top 2-3 inches of soil to dry out between waterings to keep it moderately moist.

 Reduce watering during the cold season to keep the soil slightly moist as growth is minimal at this time but do not let the soil dry out completely.